FINANCIAL THERAPY WITH RACHEL SYKES, PSYCHOTHERAPIST

 My financial experience

 I worked for 25 years in the investment and retirement industries, completed my MBA and earned the right to use the CFA designation.
 I also taught financial planning, general finance, and financial literacy courses at a local university.
+I am a volunteer member of The Financial Literacy Council at CFA Boston and a member of the Boston Economic Club.

 Despite my career change to become a licensed therapist, I liked many things about working in this industry, especially teaching.
-Financial therapy allows my to utilize my professional experience more holistically to help clients improve their relationship with money.
+Financial therapy allows me to utilize my professional experience more holistically to help clients improve their relationship with money.

 What Financial therapy is NOT